mikebway/envoy-auth-poc/rs256/README.md

 Subtracting the `-s` time form the `-v` time will give you an approximate measure of how long verification takes.

+Both options can be specified on single run leaving only a little subtraction and division work with a calculator to figure out the time required for signature verification.

 ## Generating the RSA keys